spenceforce/flask-cuttlepool/README.rst

 Flask-CuttlePool
 ################

-Flask-CuttlePool provides a convenient interface for using `CuttlePool
+Flask-CuttlePool provides a convenient interface for using `Cuttle Pool
 <https://github.com/smitchell556/cuttlepool>`_ with Flask.

 How-to Guide